GoranErhartic/backend-onboarding/commands/advanced/generate-quick-reference.md

       - Business entities
       - Use cases
       - Business rules
+    * From error handling documentation:
+      - Exception types and patterns
+      - Error response formats
+      - Status code conventions

 3.  **Generate Quick Reference Index:**
+    * **CRITICAL:** When generating the "Checklist for Creating New Endpoints" section:
+      - Extract actual file location patterns from `ARCHITECTURE.md` (e.g., where models, interfaces, services, repositories, controllers are located)
+      - Extract validation patterns from `ARCHITECTURE.md` and `ERROR_HANDLING.md` (e.g., validator names, validation frameworks)
+      - Replace placeholder text like `[models location pattern]` with actual project-specific paths
+      - Replace placeholder text like `[specific validators]` with actual validator names found in the codebase
+      - If patterns cannot be determined, use generic placeholders but note that they should be filled in based on project structure
     * Create `.cursor/onboarding-docs/QUICK_REFERENCE.md` with the following structure:

       ```markdown